HeTM: Transactional Memory for Heterogeneous Systems: The platform

 \subsection{Integration with guest TM libraries.}

-To guarantee the \hetm's consistency semantics described in Section~\ref{sec:abstraction}, \sys assumes that the underlying TMs ensure opacity (or, more generically, any TM consistency criterion that guarantees the properties P1 and P2 defined in Section~\ref{sec:abstraction}).
+To guarantee the \hetm's consistency semantics described in Section~\ref{sec:abstraction}, \sys assumes that the underlying TMs ensure opacity (or, in general, any TM consistency criterion that guarantees the properties P1 and P2 defined in Section~\ref{sec:abstraction}).

-\sys abstracts over the internal logic of the guest TM libraries and interfaces with them by exposing a simple callback function that the guest TM should invoke, whenever a transaction commits.
-In a nutshell, the callback allows \sys to detect inter-device transaction conflicts and keep track of the \mem updates produced at each device.
-The information communicated, via the callback function, by the guest TM to \sys differs for the CPU and GPU side.
+\sys abstracts over the internal logic of the guest TM libraries and interfaces with them by exposing a simple callback function that the guest TM should invoke, whenever a transaction commits, detecting conflicts in a hierarchical fashion, i.e., first locally in each device and then globally.

-\textbf{CPU instrumentation.} On the CPU side, upon commit of a transaction, a guest TM library must provide as input to \sys's callback function an array containing the $<address,value,timestamp>$ of each memory position \textit{updated} by that transaction.
+\textbf{CPU instrumentation.} On the CPU side, upon the commit of a transaction, a guest TM library must provide as input to \sys's callback function an array containing the $\langle \textit{address}, \textit{value}, \textit{timestamp} \rangle $ of each memory position \textit{updated} by that transaction.
 The specified timestamp must be usable by \hetm to totally order the updates to that memory position and is easily provided both by software and hardware TM implementations.
 For instance, most software TM implementations, e.g., TinySTM~\cite{Felber10} or NoREC~\cite{Dalessandro10}, use a logical timestamp to totally order the commits of all transactions.
-With hardware TM implementations, such as Intel TSX, the processor cycles (e.g., read via the RDTSCP() instruction) can be used to determine the total order.
+The same can be done in hardware TM implementations, such as Intel TSX, by reading the processor cycles, i.e., using the RDTSCP instruction~\cite{Castro18}.
 Gathering transactions' write-sets imposes no additional overhead to a guest STM, as STMs need anyway to track the write-sets in software.
 For HTM, \sys requires the software instrumentation of write operations to gather the transaction's write-set.
-However, in many realistic workloads, writes are largely outnumbered by reads and, as such, the resulting instrumentation overhead is small.

-The \hetm's callback function appends the write-sets into thread-local data-structures, referred herein as the CPU write-set logs, and periodically offloads them to the GPU to perform inter-device conflict detection.
+It is worth noting that, in many realistic workloads, writes are largely outnumbered by reads and, as such, the resulting instrumentation overhead is small.
+The \hetm's callback function appends the write-sets into thread-local data-structures, referred herein as the \textbf{CPU write-set logs}, and periodically offloads them to the GPU to perform inter-device conflict detection.